dillonko/jobboardscraper/readme.md

 - [Heroku Scheduler](https://addons.heroku.com/scheduler)
 - [Heroku Postgres](https://addons.heroku.com/heroku-postgresql)

+Scrapy requires a Scrapy project to be created, changing into its project directory, and then running the spider.
+Therefore, the task for the Scheduler is `(cd scraper && scrapy crawl eslcafe)`.

 Resources that helped me:

 - [hk0weather](https://github.com/sammyfung/hk0weather) Hong Kong weather data project by [Sammy Fung](http://sammy.hk/)